webmachinelearning/webnn/mltensor-explainer.md

 A privacy-conscious user wants to perform real-time selfie segmentation of a video feed on their local device.

 Currently, using WebNN for this task would require - for each frame - an expensive readback of `GPUBuffer` data to script, uploading the data to the ML context device (which may be the same GPU!), copying the result back to script, and then uploading the frame to be rendered back into a `GPUBuffer`.
-This is unlikely to be performed in real-time.

-An `MLTensor` may be imported into WebGPU, which in the best case provides zero-copy buffer sharing between the two APIs, and in all cases provides a synchronization mechanism between the respective WebNN and WebGPU [timelines](https://www.w3.org/TR/webgpu/#programming-model-timelines), avoiding the need for expensive synchronization via script.
+An `MLTensor` may be imported into WebGPU, minimizing the number of buffer copies required to render the results of some ML compute.
+Zero-copy buffer sharing between the two APIs may be supported in some cases.

 ```js
 // Create a couple MLTensors to be used to facilitate WebGPU interop.